-The Maher lab studies the nucleic acids, DNA and RNA.
-We wish to understand how the locally stiff DNA molecule is bent and looped by proteins, and how this bending is involved in the control of gene expression.
-These studies involve bacterial, yeast, and mammalian proteins, as well as artificial proteins engineered to test basic principles.
+The research laboratory of Jim Maher, Ph.D., studies the nucleic acids DNA and RNA.
+Dr. Maher's research team works to understand how the locally stiff DNA molecule is bent and looped by proteins, and how this bending is involved in the control of gene expression.
+The lab's studies involve bacterial, yeast and mammalian systems, as well as artificial systems of nucleic acids and proteins engineered to test basic principles.

-The lab also studies how unnatural DNA and RNA molecules can be selected from random libraries for the ability to tightly bind and inhibit proteins in living cells.
-This work seeks to develop new approaches to artificial gene regulation in cancer and inflammatory diseases.
-Example applications include the inhibition of specific transcription factors, and the stimulation of remyelination in diseases like multiple sclerosis.
+The lab also studies how unnatural DNA and RNA molecules can be selected from random libraries for the ability to tightly bind and inhibit proteins on and in living cells.
+This work seeks to develop new approaches to artificial gene regulation in diseases such as cancer, and to find new ways to provoke cell regeneration.
+Example applications include the inhibition of specific transcription factors and the stimulation of remyelination and regeneration in neurodegenerative diseases such as multiple sclerosis.

-Additional projects relate to understanding the biochemistry of cancers like paraganglioma and glioblastoma where aberrant metabolism may play a key role in tumor growth and therapy.
+The Nucleic Acid Structure and Recognition Lab also works to understand the biochemistry of cancers such as paraganglioma and glioblastoma where aberrant metabolism may play a key role in tumor growth and therapy.

 - Understanding DNA bending and looping by proteins